Ryan McMahon Player Props: Rockies vs. Brewers

 - The pitching staff for the Brewers has a collective 7.9 K/9, which ranks 25th in MLB.

-- Brewers pitchers combine to rank 12th in baseball in home runs allowed (32 total, 1.1 per game).
+- Brewers pitchers combine to rank 14th in baseball in home runs surrendered (34 total, 1.1 per game).

-- Lauer (3-2) takes the mound for the Brewers in his sixth start of the season.
-He's put together a 5.19 ERA in 26 2/3 innings pitched, with 23 strikeouts.
+- Miley (3-1 with a 1.86 ERA and 19 strikeouts in 29 2/3 innings pitched) gets the start for the Brewers, his sixth of the season.

-- The lefty's most recent time out came on Tuesday, April 25 against the Detroit Tigers, when he went three innings, surrendering four earned runs while allowing eight hits.
+- In his last time out on Saturday, the left-hander tossed six innings against the Los Angeles Angels, giving up one earned run while surrendering seven hits.

-- In five games this season, the 27-year-old has an ERA of 5.19, with 8 strikeouts per nine innings.
-Opponents are batting .287 against him.
+- In five games this season, the 36-year-old has a 1.86 ERA and 5.9 strikeouts per nine innings, while giving up a batting average of .227 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.